 - Update allowlist - Once applications are added to the update allowlist, they are permitted to be updated to a newer version.
 Enter the application package names using either a CSV file, or by entering them manually.
 The blocklist is updated whenever the policy is updated.

 - Nothing - No allow or deny application notification restrictions are applied to system pop-up and status bar notifications.

-- Notifications blacklist - List the URLs of those domains whose application notifications you wish to exclude for system notifications and pop-ups.
+- Notifications blocklist - List the application package names whose notifications you wish to exclude for system notifications and pop-ups.

-- Notifications whitelist - List the URLs of those domains whose application notifications you wish to permit and allow for system notifications and pop-ups.
+- Notifications allowlist - List the application package names whose notifications you wish to permit and allow for system notifications and pop-ups.

 - Application URL restrictions

-- Applications - List the URL of package names to apply URL restrictions.
+- Applications - List the package names of those applications intended for URL restrictions.

-- URL blacklist - List the URLs of those domains whose application you wish to exclude from device installs.
+- URL blocklist - List the URLs of those domains whose application you wish to exclude from domain filtering.

-- URL whitelist - List the URLs of those domains whose applications you wish to permit and allow for device installations.
+- URL allowlist - List the URLs of those domains whose applications you wish to permit and allow for domain filtering.

 - Prevent applications from being uninstalled - Enter the package name(s) of applications end users are restricted from removing.

 - Prevent applications from being stopped - Prevents applications from being stopped by the system, other applications or the device user.
 If selecting this option, apps that would normally be stopped for reasons such as battery savings will still remain on and remain consumptive to the device battery.

 - Launch automatically after configuration - Select the content that automatically displays when the device completes enrollment.

 - Applications - Select the applications to launch automatically once the initial profile configuration is set.

 - Launch immediately on every boot-up - Select this option to launch selected applications automatically each time the device is booted.

 - Other content - Select additional content, such as a sound file, to add to your profile.